romgrm/weather_app/README.md

 Once you are logged in, the application saves your session and you will not need to log in again.

+ ## Weather

+The main feature of this application, display the weather for the next 5 days of the week, with a refresh every 3 hours.

+You can see the real temperature in Paris, the min and max temperature as well as the temperature felt.

 ## Tests

  Some tests are implemented, the unit and integration tests.

  To run the integration test, make sure a simulator is open and run this command